wso2/docs-websubhub/en/docs/configurations/idp.md

-# Connecting to an external IdP
+# Connect to an external IdP

 ## Step 1: Configure the IdP